krmgns/router/README.md

 ...

-# Finally calling matcher method
+# Finally call matcher method after all route rules added
 $route->run();

 # If don't want to run router for "/" uri